 - Go to Administration > System Settings > Agents.

 - Select Allow Agent-Initiated Activation.

-- In the top right corner, go to Support > Deployment Scripts.
+- In the upper right corner of the Deep Security Manager console, click Support > Deployment Scripts.

-Platforms in the menu correspond to software that you have imported into the Deep Security Manager from the Trend Micro Download Center.
-For information on importing Deep Security Software, see Update Deep Security software.
+The platforms in the list correspond to the agent software that you have imported into Deep Security Manager.
+For information on importing Deep Security software, see Update Deep Security software.